coundia/ddd-maker-bundle/README.md

 After running the commands, you can check the generated structure:

-# EXAMPLE FOR Entity Waller
+# EXAMPLE FOR Entity Wallet

 ## Create files (not overwrite)